Prorated Salary Calculator

 How do I calculate prorated salary for a new hire who starts mid-month?

-Count working days from the start date through the end of the pay period.
-Daily rate = Annual ÷ 260.
-Prorated pay = daily rate × days worked.
-Example: starts on a Wednesday with 12 remaining working days (including start day), annual salary $65,000 → $65,000 ÷ 260 = $250/day × 12 = $3,000 for that month.
+Count the working days from the start date through the end of the pay period.
+Divide annual salary by 260 to get the daily rate.
+Multiply daily rate by working days.
+Example: New hire starts on the 15th in a month with 22 working days, and the 15th is a Wednesday with 12 remaining working days including that day.
+Annual salary $65,000 ÷ 260 = $250/day × 12 days = $3,000 prorated pay for that month.

 How do I calculate prorated salary for an employee who leaves mid-month?